spdx/spdx-spec/docs/annexes/diffs-from-previous-editions.md

 Additional serialization formats are being considered for the SPDX 3.1 release.

 # A.2 Differences between V2.3 and V2.2.2 <a name="A.2"></a>

-V2.3 has added new fields to improve the ability to capture security related information and to improve interoperabiility with other SBOM formats.
+V2.3 has added new fields to improve the ability to capture security related information and to improve interoperability with other SBOM formats.

 Key changes include: